tombrown86/WorkFrame/README.md

 <h3>Application class (\App\App), hooks, etc</h3>
 <p>Your app will probably want one of these sitting in it's route.
 It must have the same classname (and filename) as your application namespace.
 It must extend \WorkFrame\WorkFrame.</p>
 <p>There are some standard hooks (like pre router, pre action etc) which can be defined in this class.
-You can also use this class to do anything application wide (like store current user, etc.)</p>
+You can also use this class to do anything application wide (like store current user, etc).</p>
 <p></p>

 <h3>Logging</h3>
-<p>There is a very simple logging mechanism which is basically a single function: <em>log_message($level, $message)</em>.
+<p>There is a very simple logging mechanism which is basically a single function: <em>log_message($level, $message, $debug_silent=FALSE)</em>.
 It writes to a logs directory in your App.</p>
+<p>You can use your own customer error levels as well if you like, but there are some predefined constants you may use: APP_LOG_LEVEL_WARNING, APP_LOG_LEVEL_ERROR and APP_LOG_LEVEL_INFO.
+Unless $debug_silent is passed as TRUE, any errors which aren't APP_LOG_LEVEL_INFO will get printed in the response if the app is in debug mode.</p>

 <h3>Conf</h3>
 <p>This is a simple mecahnism to define and retrieve config from files in the Conf directory.</p>
 <p>Simple call conf($conf_filename) to call and return data from the conf with that $conf_filename.</p>
-<p>If you want to use the existing mysql DB support, you must define (1 or more) DB connections in db.php (see example file.)</p>
+<p>If you want to use the existing mysql DB support, you must define (1 or more) DB connections in db.php (see example file).</p>
 <hr/>